Nozdub/Password-Generator/README.md

   I would like to add some way to integrate a function to where it either adds it to a dictionary of accounts, then exports it to a text file that again can be used in a password authenticator app.

+## **Dependencies**
+  You might need to install Pillow through pip to run the script in addition to adding tkinter and PyPDF2.